ismillik/fullstack-ISM/README.md

 4 - enter your search criteria and submit!

-notes:
+Notes:

-Data handling occurs in data.js and search.js
+Data handling occurs in data.js and search.js.

-To see raw data returned from your request -- uncomment line 31 in server.js
+To see raw data returned from your request -- uncomment line 31 in server.js.